MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 There are two views one could have on testing we refer to these as the **InnerLoop** and **OuterLoop**.
 The _InnerLoop_ is the view of the Developer.

-The requirements of a Developer are usually: quick feedback, quick execution and a smooth workflow.
+The requirements of a Developer are usually: quick feedback, quick execution, and a smooth workflow.

 Tools like linting integrate easily into the workflow of a developer.
 A good practice to have for the InnerLoop are convention and consistent formating.
 Consistent code styles and formats prevent errors and increase productivity.
 [@RobinManuelT](https://twitter.com/robinmanuelt) create a great blog post describing his setup to [enforce a consistent Coding Style across projects and programming languages](https://pumpingco.de/blog/enforcing-a-consistent-coding-style-across-projects-and-programming-languages/).
 Creating Code generators will not only save time but also increase consistency throughout the code base.
 An example can be found in the [Az.New](https://aka.ms/Az.New) module.
-There are also multiple VSCode Extension that generate chunk of codes while developing.
+There are also multiple VSCode Extension that generate chunks of codes while developing.
 VSCode Snippets can be used to implement custom code completion.

 The developer needs to be able to work independently and execute tests locally, so she is able to test the code before check-in.